javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 ### Changing parameters of a widget will reset it

-If any of the defining parameters of a widget change, Jeamlit will see it as a new widget and it will reset.
+If any of the defining parameters of a widget change, Javelit will see it as a new widget and it will reset.
 The use of manually assigned keys and default values is particularly important in this case. _Note that callback functions, callback args and kwargs, label visibility, and disabling a widget do not affect a widget's identity._

 In this example, we have a slider whose min value is changed with a number picker.
 Try interacting with each slider to change its value then change the min setting to see what happens.